tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 also there must be a way to change default scale by setting a value for appropriate preference key via `defaults write` as described in the link above - but it didn't work for me (probably because Apple changes these keys all the time).

-### run another simulator
+### (how to) run another simulator

 running another simulator means using another iPhone model - not another iOS version.

 by default iPhone 6 simulator is used.

+***UPDATE (2019-06-11)***

+by default iPhone X simulator is used.

 #### switch from command line

 - close currently running simulator - or else it will be used even if simulator of another iPhone model is started
 - `$ react-native run-ios --simulator 'iPhone 5'`

 NOTE: it's necessary to configure new simulator separately